Reasoning about identifier spaces: How to make Chord correct: Proof of Chord correctness

 The other conjunct of {\it Invariant} is {\it SufficientPrincipals}, which says that the number of principal nodes must be at least $r + 1$.
 Rectify operations cannot violate this property, as they do not affect successor lists.
 In this section we will show that failure steps of non-principal nodes, join steps, {\it StabilizeFromSuccessor} steps, and {\it StabilizeFromPredecessor} steps do not cause principal nodes to become skipped in successor lists.
 This is the only way that they could violate {\it SufficientPrincipals.} The remaining case, that of failures of principal nodes, will be discussed in the next section.

-Failure of a non-principal member {\it m} causes the disappearance of {\it m}'s successor list.
-But only being skipped in a successor list can make a node non-principal, so the disappearance of {\it m}'s successor list cannot make another node non-principal.
+Failure of a non-principal member {\it n} causes the disappearance of {\it n}'s successor list.
+But only being skipped in a successor list can make a node non-principal, so the disappearance of {\it n}'s successor list cannot make another node non-principal.

 In a successful join, the new ESL created is {\it [myIdent, newPrdc.succList]}.
 We know that there is no principal node between {\it myIdent} and {\it head (newPrdc.succList)}, because at the time of the query there is no principal node between {\it newPrdc} and {\it head (newPrdc.succList)}, and {\it myIdent} is between those two.
 We also know that {\it newPrdc.succList} cannot skip a principal node, by definition.